rsuchecki/yakat/README.md

   Miscellaneous utils:
-    allorfs       : Identify and extract all (longest) ORFs from a genome kexpress      : [UNTESTED] Calculate expresion values (TPM) from read counts and a (not quite) GFF description of features
+    allorfs       : Identify and extract all (longest) ORFs from a genome kexpress      : [UNTESTED] Calculate expresion values (TPM) from read counts and (not quite) GFF description of features

   Info:
     version       : print the version and exit
 ```

 As you can see, not everything k-mer based, additional, deprecated modules are still lurking in the code.

 The first time around you may want to run a specific module do it with `-h` or `--help` as some modules kick off by reading from `/dev/stdin`.